basecipher/Credit_Risk_Analysis/README.md

 We are to properly define the purposese, ensure the balanced accuracy score and the precision and recall scores for ALL SIX algorithms are described.

 ## Results
-Data Rollup
-Please find results of 6 different models employed
+### Please find results of 6 different models employed
 ![summary](https://github.com/basecipher/Credit_Risk_Analysis/blob/main/Images/summary.png)

-The top 10 features contributing to the model are shown below:
+### The top 10 features contributing to the model are shown below:
 ![top 10](https://github.com/basecipher/Credit_Risk_Analysis/blob/main/Images/top%2010%20contributing%20features.png)

 ## Summary